isomerpages/moe-woodlandsringsec/_character-and-citizenship-edu/Sexuality Education.md

 ##### **eTeens Programme:**
 8._eTeens_ is a programme developed by Health Promotion Board, in collaboration with the Ministry of Education, to provide Secondary 3 students with accurate information on STIs, HIV and protection from a health perspective. _eTeens_ is conducted in two segments – a mass talk segment and a classroom-based programme.

 9\.
 Students are taught skills such as decision-making, assertiveness and negotiation to say “no” to sex and negative peer pressure.
 They also learn that the impact of STIs/HIV extends beyond themselves and involves their family.
 Abstinence and upholding family values are the key messages.
 The desired outcome of the *eTeens* programme is that students are empowered to make wise, informed and sensible decisions.
-Please click [here] (https://drive.google.com/file/d/1-6TLG0265kMzZ5Xhv3FKB8q_ov3LDYlj/view?usp=share_link)for more details on the eTeens programme.
+Please click [here](https://drive.google.com/file/d/1-6TLG0265kMzZ5Xhv3FKB8q_ov3LDYlj/view?usp=share_link) for more details on the eTeens programme.

 ##### **Information for Parents**
 10\.
 Parents may opt their children out of the Sexuality Education lessons and/or _eTeens_ programmes.